All Authors A-Z

 Antonio Damasio is a University Professor, David Dornsife Professor of Neuroscience, Psychology, and Neurology, and director of the Brain and Creativity Institute at the University of Southern California.
 Damasio's other books include Self Comes to Mind, Looking for Spinoza and The Feeling of What Happens.
 He has received the Honda Prize, the Prince of Asturias Award for Technical and Scientific Research, and, shared with his wife Hanna, the Pessoa, Signoret, and Cozzarelli prizes.
 Damasio is a fellow of the Institute of Medicine of the National Academy of Sciences, the American Academy of Arts and Sciences, the Bavarian Academy of Sciences, and the European Academy of Sciences and Arts.
 He lives in Los Angeles.

-Hassan Damluji leads the Middle East team at the Bill & Melinda Gates Foundation.
-He is a co-founder of the $2 Billion Lives and Livelihoods Fund, the largest multilateral development fund based in the Middle East.
+Hassan Damluji is Deputy Director at the world's largest philanthropy, the Bill & Melinda Gates Foundation, where he leads a global team responsible for policy and advocacy across the Middle East, Pakistan, Japan and Korea.
+He is also active in politics and education in the UK, where he has founded a school rated "outstanding" by Ofsted.
 He has been named every year since 2015 as one of the 100 most influential Arabs under 40, by Arabian Business magazine.

 Thibault Damour is a theoretical physicist who teaches at the Institut des Hautes Etudes Scientifiques in Paris.
 His award-winning work focuses on black holes, gravitational waves and quantum cosmology.